FBI lawyer accused of altering document in Carter Page FISA warrant to plead guilty

 The change occurred just before the last wiretap renewal.

-Mr. Clinesmith, who worked for disgraced ex-FBI Agent Peter Strzok, also praised “the resistance” to President Trump in a 2016 text message.
+Mr. Clinesmith, who worked for disgraced ex-FBI agent Peter Strzok, also praised “the resistance” to President Trump in a 2016 text message.

 Just hours after Mr. Trump’s victory in the 2016 election, Mr. Clinesmith texted, “I am so stressed about what I could have done differently.”